Full-time MBA Electives

 - Manage mergers and large scale change management projects, how to deal with being involved in them

 - Exploit the benefits and address the problems associated with different models of governance and ownership.

-The UAE International elective looks at economic development and brand-building in the UAE, the achievements of state-sponsored and private initiatives in Dubai and Abu Dhabi, and the challenges that currently arise in these states, and in the broader MENA region, from the global recession and financial crisis, and from the increasing openness and internationalization of historically conservative societies.
+The Dubai Symposium elective looks at economic development and brand-building in the UAE, the achievements of state-sponsored and private initiatives in Dubai and Abu Dhabi, and the challenges that currently arise in these states, and in the broader MENA region, from the global recession and financial crisis, and from the increasing openness and internationalization of historically conservative societies.